5 from 3 votes

 🤔 How Thin Is Too Thin?

+There are tons of variations when it comes to length.
 One popular method of cutting ultra thin carrot sticks is the Julienne method.
 In traditional French cuisine, this method refers to cutting carrots into thin, matchstick-sized pieces.
 While Julienned carrots make great additions to salads, stir fries, and soups, our goal in this tutorial is to make carrot sticks sized for dipping and/or munching.
-For that reason, our carrot sticks have a slightly thicker cut- about 2-3 inches long and ½-inch by ½-inch thick- which make them easier to grasp and dip.
+For that reason, our carrot sticks have a slightly thicker cut- about 2-3 inches long and 1/2-inch by 1/2-inch thick- which make them easier to grasp and dip.

 You will only need whole carrots!